sciZer0/newdiscoveries/c/README.md

 Target Acceleration for each Force is the most important concept.

 In my opinion, each Force has its target.

-For example, the target for Gravitational Force (Invisible Hand) while pushing an object is to give the object the Acceleration of 9.8 (m/s²).
+For example, the target for Gravitational Force (Invisible Hand) -- while pushing an object -- is to give the object the downward Acceleration of 9.8 (m/s²).

 Therefore, we can call this Acceleration of 9.8 (m/s²) “Target Acceleration” for Gravitational Force.

-Or, we might call this downward Acceleration of 9.8 (m/s²) the “Target Acceleration” for “this” Force, or “Target Acceleration” for “this” Push.
+Also, if wanted, we might call this downward Acceleration of 9.8 (m/s²) “Target Acceleration” for “this” Force, or “Target Acceleration” for “this” Push.

 Importantly, Gravitational Force (Invisible Hand), pushing an object with some specific mass, always has its Target Acceleration.
 Target Acceleration of Gravitational Force is always 9.8 (m/s²).

 Moreover, in reality, each Force, pushing an object with some specific mass, has its Target Acceleration.

-In other words, Target Acceleration is THE feature (attribute) of each Force.
+In other words, Target Acceleration is THE feature/attribute/characteristic of each Force.

-The concept of Target Acceleration For Each Force works like the “Butterfly Effect”, this new concept changes everything.
+The concept of Target Acceleration works like the “Butterfly Effect”, this new concept changes everything.

-The concept fundamentally improves our understanding of the Universe, opening up the other two most important new concepts: New Concept of Force and New Concept of Mechanical Work: Static Mechanical Work.
+The concept fundamentally improves our understanding of the Universe, opening to us the other fundamental concepts:

+* New Concept of Force,incl.
+New Formula for Force

+* New Concept of Work, incl.
+New Formula for Work

+* New Concept of Energy, incl.
+New Formula for Energy

+* New Concept of Mechanical Work: Static Mechanical Work and

 ## 2.2.
 New Formula for Force